-Associate Professor Charlotte Coté (Nuu-chah-nulth) has been teaching in AIS since 2001.
-Dr. Coté holds a Ph.D. and M.A. in Comparative Ethnic Studies from the University of California at Berkeley, a B.A. in Political Science from Simon Fraser University in B.C., and a Degree in Broadcast Communications from the B.C.
+Associate Professor Charlotte Coté (Tseshaht/Nuu-chah-nulth First Nation) has been teaching in AIS since 2001.
+Dr. Coté holds a Ph.D. and M.A. in Comparative Ethnic Studies from the University of California at Berkeley, a B.A. in Political Science from Simon Fraser University in B.C., and a Diploma in Broadcast Communications from the B.C.
 Institute of Technology.
 She is Affiliated Faculty in the Canadian Studies Center of the UW’s Henry M. Jackson School of International Studies.
 Dr. Coté is the author of Spirits of Our Whaling Ancestors: Revitalizing Makah and Nuu-chah-nulth Traditions (UW Press, 2010).
 Her other publications include, “Indigenizing” Food Sovereignty.
 Revitalizing Indigenous Food Practices and Ecological Knowledges in Canada and the U.S.,” and “Food Sovereignty, Food Hegemony, and the Revitalization of Indigenous Whaling Practices.”
 She is currently completing her next book that focuses on the revitalization of Indigenous food traditions and ancestral ecological knowledge.

-Dr. Coté is Chair of the University of Washington’s Wǝɫǝbʔaltxʷ Intellectual House Advisory Committee; a project coordinated by Dr. Coté and other UW faculty, staff and students, to build a coastal longhouse-style facility on the Seattle campus that will provide a multi-service learning and gathering space that honors Coast Salish culture and architecture and provides a cultural and intellectual space that exemplifies the spirit of sharing, cooperation, and commitment to Indigenous knowledges and communities.
+Dr. Coté is chair of the UW’s wǝɫǝbʔaltxʷ (a Lushootseed word meaning “Intellectual House”) Advisory Committee; a two-phase project coordinated by Dr. Coté and other UW faculty, students, and staff to build a facility on the Seattle campus that honors Coast Salish culture and architecture and provides a cultural and intellectual space that exemplifies the spirit of sharing, cooperation, and commitment to Indigenous knowledges and communities.
 Phase One was completed in March, 2015.